-New Bedford should use parking ban ticket fees for homeless work projects
+Opinion: Use New Bedford's parking ban ticket money to fund panhandler work projects

 In preparation for snow storms the City of New Bedford institutes a citywide parking ban so their plow drivers can easily access the streets.
-Over 2,000 tickets have been issued during the four parking bans in New Bedford this year bringing the total money raised to \$100,000.
+New Bedford police issued 593 \$50 parking tickets during yesterday's parking ban totaling \$29,650. \$100,000 to \$200,000 in total tickets wouldn't be out of the ordinary in a full snow season.
+Last year, over 2,000 tickets were issued during the first four parking bans bringing the total money raised to \$100,000 in a short time.

 With late fees the money could be much higher.
 The city does offers 39 alternate parking areas and plenty of notice, so there is no excuse.
 Plus unless you are new to New Bedford, you can anticipate a parking ban for every major storm.
-What should this money be used for?
+The big questions is, what should this money be used for?